Best Practices for Using decltype

 - Combine

-with SFINAE (Substitution Failure Is Not An Error) to enable or disable overloads based on expression validity. - In C++14 and later, prefer
+decltypewith SFINAE (Substitution Failure Is Not An Error) to enable or disable overloads based on expression validity. - In C++14 and later, prefer

-to preserve exact return types without trailing-return syntax. - In C++17,
+decltype(auto)to preserve exact return types without trailing-return syntax. - In C++17,

-can also serve as a non-type template parameter, enhancing flexibility in meta programming.
+decltype(auto)can also serve as a non-type template parameter, enhancing flexibility in meta programming.

-is a precise and powerful tool that plays a critical role in modern C++ library design.
+Overall, decltype is a precise and powerful tool that plays a critical role in modern C++ library design.
 Developers who need maximum control over type behavior—especially in templates—will find it indispensable.